epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

 ---

 <a id="poster3"></a>
-## 3. Alice Cicarelli (Independent researcher, digital poster)
-__From Manuscript to Digital: Digitization Strategies for the Marcanova Codex (Cod.
+## 3. Alice Cicarelli (Independent researcher, digital poster): _From Manuscript to Digital: Digitization Strategies for the Marcanova Codex (Cod.
 Lat.
-992), https://zenodo.org/records/15035147__
+992), https://zenodo.org/records/15035147_

 alicecicarelli@gmail.com